Anirudh-Kavle/Codsoft-Task-2/README.md

 ## Introduction

-Predicting movie genres based on text descriptions is a valuable task in the entertainment industry.
-This project focuses on utilizing machine learning techniques to predict movie genres from movie scripts.
+Credit card fraud is a significant concern for financial institutions and cardholders.
+Detecting fraudulent transactions is crucial to prevent financial losses and maintain trust among customers.
+This project focuses on building a machine learning model for credit card fraud detection.

 ## Dataset

-The dataset used in this project is kaggle_movie_train.csv.
-It contains movie script data, including text descriptions and corresponding genres.
-The dataset is used for training and evaluating the genre prediction model.
+The dataset used in this project is `creditcard.csv`.
+It contains transaction data, including features such as transaction amounts and times, and labels indicating whether a transaction is normal or fraudulent.

 ## Usage

 To run this project, you'll need to have Python and the following libraries installed:

--numpy
--pandas
--matplotlib
--seaborn
--nltk
--wordcloud
--scikit-learn
+- numpy
+- pandas
+- sklearn
+- scipy
+- matplotlib
+- seaborn

 1. Download the dataset creditcard.csv and place it in the project directory.
 2. Open the Jupyter Notebook or Python script in your preferred development environment.